 The sound intensity decreases with the ratio 1/r2 to the distance.

-For a cylindrical wave of a line source we get:
+For a cylindrical wave that is a line source we get:

 The sound pressure level (SPL) decreases with doubling of distance only by (−)3 dB.